 HELP Ministries is an organization that is made up of about 150 local churches.
 HELP has provided emergency services to thousands of people each and every year over the last 25 years.
 They also offer case management and other support.

 Other assistance offered include free fuel and help for paying heating bills.
 HELP can also provide free prescription medications and referrals for patients and how they can get free health care.
-Click here for more information on heating oil programs, or call them at 717-238-2851.
+Click here for more information on free heating oil programs for the low income, or call them at 717-238-2851.
 The churches can also offer additional financial aid to residents.
 For additional details, learn more on HELP Ministries emergency programs.

 The Central Pennsylvania Food Bank can provide people with free food and groceries.
 This organization has been dedicated to ending hunger for more than 20 years throughout the state.
 717-564-1700.
 Thousands of families throughout receive food assistance aid from this group.
 There are several other food banks in Harrisburg Pennsylvania for the needy and low income.

 - Hope United Presbyterian Church, which can be contacted at 717-921-8111.